Repeal and Replace

 Where We Stand

 As block grants and other capitated funding models are considered, we recognize that South Carolina would not receive equal benefits to the 31 states that expanded eligibility and coverage under the ACA.
-Under a capitated model, conservative states like South Carolina that chose not to expand Medicaid would be locked-in with less funding and less flexibility that ultimately hurts our ability to compete with other states for economic development and jobs.
+Under a capitated model, conservative states like South Carolina that chose not to expand Medicaid would be locked-in with less funding and resources that ultimately hurts our ability to compete with other states for economic development and jobs.

 Repealing the healthcare benefits provided by the ACA without reinstating the cuts to Medicare, Medicaid, and uncompensated care funding would result in a $6.5 billion negative impact on South Carolina’s healthcare providers.